[Notebook/DT/AIO] Troubleshooting - The sparkling (broken) display while using Office programs, Chrome, and Edge browser

 2. Select [System] under the Advanced section, and then turn [Use hardware acceleration when available] as Off.
 The hardware graphics acceleration will be disabled.

-Microsoft Edge browser
+When using Microsoft Edge browser

 1. Execute Microsoft Edge browser, click the [More] icon at the upper-right corner, and then select [Settings].